When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 “After a few months, if nobody is paying for your solution then there is something wrong with it,” he remarks.

-Mr Ng emphasises that in the initial stage, there is no need to spend a lot of time developing the prototype unless one is certain that there is a market for it.
+Mr Ng emphasises that in the initial stage, there is no need to spend a lot of time developing the prototype unless one has clear indicative data that there is a market for it.

 Once buyers start signing up for the product, entrepreneurs need to create various iterations of their product features to check if it satisfies the clients’ needs.
 He adds that once a client wants a particular feature, they can solicit other clients of a similar nature to check if they want it as well to expand their customer base.